 Very often, the design of kilnformed pieces will require that additional design elements be added on top of a two layer base.
 As more and more glass is added to a piece, the volume of glass increases and the issues of the Three Layer Firing will come into play.
 Fortunately, the glass is fairly forgiving of small increases in volume, and one can put a fair amount of additional volume on top of the two layers with impunity – as long as the design elements are kept a good distance from the edge of the glass (at least 3/4”), and the volume of these design elements are spread fairly evenly over the surface of the project.
 Using thin glass (1/16”) for the design elements instead of standard thickness (1/8”) will help minimize the volume effect.

-If there is too much volume too close to the edge, there will be bulges along the edges reflecting the increased volume in that area.
+If there is too much volume too close to the edge, there will be bulges along the edges reflecting the increased volume in that area (as in the red, white and blue coaster below).
 Of course, the edges can be coldworked later to straighten them – but that may adversely affect the design, and it requires tools and time that may not be available.
 If the project is not taken to full fuse, but just to a temperature such that the design elements are tacked onto the surface of the piece – the volume will not be affected.
 This will allow design elements to be placed much closer to the edge of the base piece.

 This problem can be avoided by careful attention to design element placement and volume.
-The photos below are before and after firing of a 1/4″ thick piece with design elements added on top.
+The photos below of the black and amber bowl edge are before and after firing of a 1/4″ thick piece with design elements added on top.
 In this case, the iridized black design element was thin (1/16″) glass to minimize the volume, and placed about 3/8″ from the edge, and brought only to a high tack fuse temperature.
 There was virtually no distortion of the edge because of these three factors.
 However, the trade off is that there is a slight three dimensional effect as the tack fused elements rise above the base surface.

 Unfortunately, 1/8”or 3 mm art glass is not always exactly 1/8” or 3 mm in thickness.
 It is not uncommon to find a sheet that is slightly thicker or thinner than 1/8”.
 If your 3mm glass is only 2.5mm in thickness, and you use two such layers – your starting layup is only 5mm thick – which is 15% less volume than desired.
 Because of this your piece may shrink a bit as it equilibrates to 1/4” thickness.
 In the process the glass will drag across the kiln shelf or fiber paper as it moves.
 As it does this it may leave small “needles” of glass that remain as the glass pulls inward.
 To prevent this, (1) only fire as hot as necessary to get a full fuse, and (2) use the shelf surface that has the least friction.
 Shelf Primer seems to be one of the smoothest surfaces, followed by Thinfire™.
 A coarse fiber paper will accentuate any needling problem.
 When needling occurs the rough points it creates will need to be filed or ground off to prevent anyone handling the glass (including you) from getting cut.
 Avoid the urge to run your finger along the edge of the glass to determine how smooth it is after firing – you will most likely get cut.